rotexsoft/slim-skeleton-mvc-app/documentation/QUICKSTART.md

         * **`S3MVC_APP_AUTO_PREPEND_ACTION_TO_ACTION_METHOD_NAMES:`** A boolean value.
 If true, the string **`'action'`** will be prepended to action method names (if the method name does not already start with the string **`'action'`**).
 The resulting method name will be converted to camel case before being executed.
 If false, then action method names will only be converted to camel case before being executed.
 This setting does not apply to **`S3MVC_APP_DEFAULT_ACTION_NAME`**.
 It only applies to the following routes **`'/{controller}/{action}[/{parameters:.+}]'`** and **`'/{controller}/{action}/'`**.

         * **`S3MVC_APP_DEFAULT_ACTION_NAME:`** A string value.
 This is the name of the action or method to be called on the default controller to handle the default **`/`** route.
-This method should return a response string (ie. valid html) or a PSR 7 response object containing valid html in its body.
+This method should return a response string (i.e. valid html) or a PSR 7 response object containing valid html in its body.
 This default action or method should accept no arguments or parameters.

         * **`S3MVC_APP_DEFAULT_CONTROLLER_CLASS_NAME:`** A string value.
 This is used to create a controller object to handle the default **`/`** route.
 Must be prefixed with the namespace if the controller class is in a namespace.